ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 ### Uses ##

-If a multipart endpoint cost resource supports `persistent-entities`, the `uses` field in its IRD entry MUST include ALL the resources which exposes the entities that MAY appear in the response.
+If this resource supports `persistent-entities`, it MUST include the originating resources of entities that appear in the response.

 ### Response ##